Culture of Chicago

 The city is additionally known for various popular culinary dishes, including deep-dish pizza, the Chicago-style hot dog and the Italian beef sandwich.

 Food and drink

 Chicago lays claim to a large number of regional specialties that reflect the city's ethnic and working-class roots.
-Included among these are its nationally renowned deep-dish pizza; this style is said to have originated at Pizzeria Uno.
+Among these are its nationally renowned deep-dish pizza; this style is said to have originated at Pizzeria Uno.
 The Chicago-style thin crust is also popular in the city.
 A number of well-known chefs have had restaurants in Chicago, including Charlie Trotter, Rick Tramonto, Grant Achatz, and Rick Bayless.